-COVID-19 Secure - Opening places of worship after lockdown
+COVID-19 Secure - places of worship

 The challenges COVID-19 has presented to places of worship have been particularly significant.
 Not being able to provide spiritual support face to face in the local community at a time of national crisis being one of them.

-However, now places of worship are able to reopen for a broader range of activities, making sure everyone remains safe will be a priority for you.
+Making sure everyone remains safe will be a priority for you.

 Denominational guidance will also help you decide how best to comply with your obligations.
 In applying the guidance, the precautions you take will need to reflect your own particular circumstances.
 This will take account of the size of your premises; their type and layout; the numbers of employees, volunteers or visitors you have; and the nature of the activities involved there.
 You may also need to think about how your premises are organised, operated, managed and regulated.